The importance of job analysis and Why A Job Analysis is Needed

 - Contributes to developing a more equitable compensation plan

 - Drives training requirements through greater knowledge about each job duty

 - Assistance with objectivity by enabling the separation of personal feelings about a person from job requirements

 - Ability to offer evidence based and precise pre-hire employee assessments

 The benefits of a job analysis are many, however there are a few things organizations must do in order to successfully execute a job analysis so that it is both successful and legally defensible.

-- Gather and analyze all current information about the job available in the organization (descriptions, ads, training materials, performance plans, etc.)
+2) Gather and analyze all current information about the job available in the organization (job descriptions, ads, training materials, performance plans) and accessible externally

-- Obtain ratings of the importance of the competencies
+8) Obtain ratings of the importance of the job skills and competencies